xcp-ng/xcp-ng-org/docs/storage.md

 1. Get the SR UUID (in XO, SR view, click on your NFS SR, the UUID is visible then)
 2. On your host console/terminal, find all the `PBD` for this SR:
 `xe sr-param-get param-name=PBDs uuid=<SR UUID>`
 3. For each `PBD`, copy paste the result of `xe pbd-param-list uuid=<PBD UUID>` in a text editor so you have them "saved" elsewhere.
-Each record got the host UUID and SR UUID, which will be needed to recreate one.
-It will also contains the "device config", which is required to indicate the way to access it (the NFS path).
+Each record has the host UUID and SR UUID, which will be needed to recreate one.
+It will also contain the "device config", which is required to indicate the way to access it (the NFS path).
 4. Remove each of those PBDs with `xe pbd-destroy  uuid=<PBD UUID>`.
 5. Recreate each of them with `xe pbd-create host-uuid=<HOST UUID> sr-uuid=<SR UUID> device-config:<YOUR PREVIOUS CONFIG>`
 6. When it's done on all PBDs recreated, you can reconnect (in XO, SR view, "reconnect to all hosts" or do a `xe pbd-plug uuid=<PBD UUID` for each of them).
 When reconnected, you can start your VMs as if nothing happened.